xikaos/xikaos/README.md

 * Build web applications using ApostropheCMS and Node in my freelance projects.
 * Studying React / React Native, Clean Code and functional programming.

+## What have I done?
+For a more accurate description about my working experiences, take a look at my * [LinkedIn](https://www.linkedin.com/in/francisco-budaszewski-zanatta-48ba92123/).

 ## Projects
 I have many projects here for historical reasons.
 The ones I like to mention are:
 * [proffy](https://github.com/xikaos/proffy)